STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 ## Scoping rules in Shiny apps

 Scoping is very important to understand in Shiny once you want to support more than one user at a time.
-Since your app can be hosted online, multiple users can use your app simultaneously
+Since your app can be hosted online, multiple users can use your app simultaneously.
+If there are any variables (such as datasets or global parameters) that should be shared by all users, then you can safely define them globally.
+But any variable that should be specific to each user's session should be not be defined globally.

+You can think of the `server` function as a sandbox for each user.
+Any code outside of the server function is run once and is shared by all the instances of your Shiny app.
+Any code inside the server is run once *for every user that visits your app*.
+This means that any user-specific variables should be defined inside server.
+If you look at the code in our BC Liquor Store app, you'll see that we followed this rule: the raw dataset was loaded outside the server and is therefore available to all users, but the `filtered` object is constructed inside the server so that every user has their own version of it.
+If `filtered` was a global variable, then when one user changes the values in your app, all other users connected to your app would see the change happen.

+You can learn more about the scoping rules in Shiny [here](http://shiny.rstudio.com/articles/scoping.html).

-## Use global.R to define bjects available to both ui.R and server.R
+## Use global.R to define objects available to both ui.R and server.R

 If there are objects that you want to have available to both `ui.R` and `server.R`, you can place them in `global.R`.
 You can learn more about `global.R` and other scoping rules [here](http://shiny.rstudio.com/articles/scoping.html).